 Propensity for success: Identifying entrepreneurs and matching with support

 From among the many hustlers in the working population of emerging economies, how does one identify future enterprises that are poised to grow from a one-person venture to providing economic opportunities and employment for others too?
-Programs which provide loans or grants to individuals to start businesses without considering the inherent propensity to entrepreneurship often end up being exercises in futility.
-Instead, focusing financial investments on growing businesses with greater likelihood to success would yield higher returns.
-But how can we know who is more likely to be an entrepreneur and to succeed in a business venture ex ante?
+Programs that provide loans or grants to individuals to start businesses without considering the inherent propensity to entrepreneurship often end up being exercises in futility.
+Instead, focusing on financial investments on growing businesses with a greater likelihood of success would yield higher returns.
+But how can we know who is more likely to be an entrepreneur and to succeed in a business venture ex-ante?

 Just under half (44%) of young people surveyed in our research with Kenyan media company Shujaaz Inc. self-described themselves as hustlers.
 Of these, just over half noted that their hustle allowed them to be financially independent.
 We have developed a “propensity to succeed as an entrepreneur” score based on conversational content in their social media, complemented by parsimonious SMS surveys that signaled a higher propensity to be a successful hustler based on words and themes they used.

 The propensity score we developed identified these successful entrepreneurs ex-ante two-thirds of the time.
 In addition, the score provided an ex-ante lift of about five times – that is, the highest likelihood of success seen was about 55%, while the lowest was 10%.
 With the right support, hustlers who score highly may expand their hustles to become micro and then small businesses, which then employ others.
 This is an example of a pathway to inclusive growth – identifying at an early stage hustlers who are more likely to succeed so as to match these high potential entrepreneurs with the appropriate resourcing.

 Unlocking micro and small enterprise financing constraints with digital solutions